 Small bugs love dark crevices in your home, so they may crawl into your smoke detectors, triggering a false alarm.
-If you don’t know what caused an alarm, open the device and check for small insects.
-Use pest control sprays around your smoke alarms if insects were the culprit.
+If you were ever wondering “why did my fire alarm randomly go off in the middle of the night”, open the device and check for small insects.
+Use pest control sprays around your smoke alarms if insects are the culprit.

 7. Chemical Smells

-Painting or using harsh chemicals can also cause smoke detector false alarms.
-Smoke detectors pick up on those chemical odors fast.
+Painting or using harsh chemicals in your house can also cause smoke detector false alarms.
+Chemical odors can cause smoke alarm going off for no reason.
 Ventilate areas where you paint or use chemicals to avoid the startling noise of your smoke alarm.

 8. Dust and Dirt